harness/developer-hub/docs/continuous-delivery/gitops/install-a-harness-git-ops-agent.md

 Click **New GitOps Agent**.
 The Agent wizard appears.

-## Harness GitOps Agent with no existing Argo CD project
+## Harness GitOps Agent without an existing Argo CD project

 In **Getting started with Harness GitOps**, you have the option of installing a new Harness GitOps Agent with or without an existing Argo CD instances.